lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 id-pkix-ocsp-basic OID.
 Clients MUST be able to parse and accept a BasicOCSPResponse.
-OCSPResponses that conform to this profile SHOULD include only one SingleResponse in the BasicOCSPResponse.ResponseData.responses structure, but MAY include additional SingleResponse elements if necessary to improve response pre-generation performance　or cache efficiency with ensuring backwardcompatibility.
-For instance, to provide support to OCSP clients which do not yet support the use of SHA-256 for CertID hash calculation, the OCSP responder MAY include two SingleResponses in a BasicOCSPResponse.ResponseData.responses structure.
+OCSPResponses that conform to this profile SHOULD include only one SingleResponse in the ResponseData.responses structure, but MAY include additional SingleResponse elements if necessary to improve response pre-generation performance　or cache efficiency with ensuring backwardcompatibility.
+For instance, to provide support to OCSP clients which do not yet support the use of SHA-256 for CertID hash calculation, the OCSP responder MAY include two SingleResponses in a BasicOCSPResponse.
 In that BasicOCSPResponse, the CertID of one of the SingleResponses uses SHA-1 for the hash calculation, and the CertID in the other SingleResponse uses SHA-256.
 OCSP responders SHOULD NOT distribute